 Wild Nephin National Park

 Less than an hour from Westport, explore the untouched beauty of Wild Nephin Ballycroy National Park.
 The flat, earthy lowlands of Owenduff Bog contrast with the peaks and troughs of the Nephin Beg Range, leaving you in awe.
 Don’t worry if it rains – the park’s boardwalk is cleverly designed to preserve one of Ireland’s last active blanket bog systems, and allows for the landscape to be explored year-round, in any conditions.

 If you have more time in Mayo

 Take a drive towards Louisburgh and explore the unique landscapes of The Lost Valley, home to the only fjord in Ireland and as the name suggests, a real undiscovered treasure.
 Hikers are rewarded after a steep walking trail with powerful views of the valley, but if you’d prefer a gentler route, walk the trail to the abandoned village left in ruin since The Great Famine.

 Wherever you visit in Mayo, you can’t beat the faraway feeling it gives you thanks to the incredible cliff walks and craggy islands.
-Pop over to our Mayo destination page for more of the places you have to see on your next trip.
+Pop over to our Mayo destination page for more of the places to visit in Mayo on your next trip.